 - The Highlander episode "Duende" has MacLeod dueling with another immortal for the love of several generations of Spanish Flamenco dancers ("duende" is the word for "talent" in Flamenco music parlance).

 - The episode "El Toro Bravo" of Criminal Minds: Beyond Borders, starting with the title itself.
 Two killers involved in the bullfighting business see themselves as a master and apprentice matador when they "bullfight" foreign tourists who disrespect the bulls or the festival itself during the Running of the Bulls of Pamplona.
-And the police can't catch the killers sooner because everyone in Spain is a sucker to the Catholic Church and old names, even after they have fallen in disgrace.
-Throw in some bizarre references to Don Quixote and Basque nationalism, a bit of techno-Flamenco in the beginning and bullfighting-inspired music at the end and you have your Spanish episode.
+And the police can't catch the killers sooner because everyone in Spain is a sucker to the Catholic Church and old names, even after they have fallen in disgrace in the most nonsensical way possible.
+Throw in some bizarre references to Don Quixote and Basque nationalism, techno-Flamenco in the beginning and bullfighting-inspired music at the end, and more Spanish flags and 1950s Bull Run posters than you can hang on Westworld's Mexican village set, and you have your Spanish episode.

 - The first time Alias went to Spain ("Parity"/"A Broken Heart") was pretty jarring.
 Sydney infiltrates a Madrid mansion by posing as a party guest with a long, dyed red mane, long, revealing red dress, a black and red fan and an explosive disguised in a 5 pesetas coin (from the 1980s... two years after Spain switched to Euro).
 She uses the explosive to cause a distraction and steals a Medieval codex from a security room, whose information sends her to a Baroque church in Malaga.
 All while a Flamenco-inspired version of One-Woman Wail thunders in the background.
 They wished up a bit in later seasons, either keeping the stereotypes in the places they are actually from (a Flamenco show in Seville, an expat's country villa somewhere in Andalusia, a nightclub in Ibiza) or making the Spanish locations so generic they could be anywhere (a dock, a hotel, a bio-weapons research lab...).